DataRecce/recce/README.md

 [![InfuseAI Discord Invite](https://img.shields.io/discord/664381609771925514?color=%237289DA&label=chat&logo=discord&logoColor=white&style=flat-square)](https://discord.com/invite/5zb2aK9KBV)

-`Recce` is a PR review tool designed for DBT projects.
+`Recce` is a PR review tool designed for dbt projects.
 It facilitates the comparison of results between two environments, such as development and production, and helps in identifying any differences.

 ## Features